Home

 Squat Thrusts

 Squat to the floor and put your hands on the floor.
 Thrust your legs behind you.
 Do a push up.
 (The push up can be omitted.)
 With your hands still on the floor, contract your legs back up under you quickly.
 Then immediately jump up into the air a little.
 That’s one squat thrust.
 Start with ten and work up to thirty or forty.
-I know these make you feel silly, but get past that.
-Hard core athletes use these in addition to regular training.

 Add these to regular walking sessions and you’ll be amazed at how much easier the experience of stomping up and down hills, even in knee-deep snow, can be once you raise your overall hunting fitness level a little.